What We Do

 Supportive Social Environments

 We run the national all ages online support forum Transgender & Intersex NZ – the largest publicly accessible trans support and information forum with an entirely NZ based membership.
 T&INZ is open to all sex and gender minorities and supportive others in Aotearoa NZ.

 The Gender Centre

-We are soon to open our first drop in Gender Centre in Wellington city.
-The Gender Centre will be a supportive environment where people can come to connect with our services, receive information, resources, and peer support from other takataapui, trans, and intersex people.
+We have opened our first drop in Gender Centre in Wellington city.
+The Gender Centre is a supportive environment where people can come to connect with our services, receive information, resources, and peer support from other takataapui, trans, and intersex people.

-Those in need of welfare assistance will be able to access clothing vouchers and free food once our welfare programme is up and running.
+Those in need of welfare assistance will be able to access clothing vouchers and free food once our welfare program is up and running.

 Aunty Dana’s Op Shop (Est. 2017)

 Aunty Dana’s Op Shop is our main fundraising activity.
-All funds raised go toward meeting our objectives as outlined in our kaupapa.
-This includes covering operational costs, program costs, and personnel costs.
+All funds raised go toward covering operational costs, program costs, and personnel costs.
 We hope to be able to set up The Gender Centre and op shops regionally in the near future.

 Aunty Dana’s Op Shop provides an opportunity for takataapui, trans, and intersex people – as well as supportive others – to volunteer, gain work experience, and be part of a supportive social community, as well as providing opportunities to engage with the public on issues affecting transgender, takataapui, and intersex people.